rintala/DD2423/lab2/answers_jr_lab2.md

 **Answers:**

-Afters some experimentation, testing different parameter values, the best results are obtained by:
+After some experimentation, testing different parameter values, the best results are obtained by:

 - <u>few256:</u> scale 4 and threshold 8
 - <u>godthem256:</u> scale 4 and threshold 4